-Staff will present the attached proposed amendment of Land Development Code (LDC) Section 4.2.30 Government Use (G-U) Classification updating the permitted uses, special uses, and establishing development standards.
+Staff will present the attached proposed amendments of Land Development Code (LDC) Section 4.2.30 Government Use (G-U) to add permitted uses, amend special Uses and establish development standards.

 The proposed LDC amendments were considered by the Land Development Regulation Commission (LDRC) in a public hearing held May 21, 2025.
 The LDRC recommended approval of these items and motioned to forward them to the Board of County Commissioners for consideration.
+On June 4, 2025, the Board of County Commissioners held the first of two public hearings.